In recent years, the number of foreign investors looking to buy real estate in Japan has been on the rise again.

 Since foreign investors cannot have an account at a Japanese bank, it is possible to remit the rent to an overseas bank on a designated every month, but the fee is expensive.

-Therefore, it is better to transfer a certain amount of money in a lump sum and have the management company hold the rent for you.
+Therefore, it is better to transfer a certain amount of money in a lump sum and have the management company hold the rent for you. - 2.
+Ask for regular reports on the management status.

 Although it may vary slightly from one management company to another, you should ask for regular reports on the management status of the property.

-It is important to keep up to date with information about the property, such as whether there have been any problems with tenants or if the property’s facilities have been broken.
+It is important to keep up to date with information about the property, such as whether there have been any problems with tenants or if the property’s facilities have been broken. - 3.
+Get registered as a tax agent.

 Since foreign investors are not in Japan, it is necessary to register with a property management company as a “tax manager” and have them handle the tax payment procedures on your behalf.

-In general, taxes are paid from the rent deposited, so it is important to keep track of your deposits and withdrawals by getting a copy of the tax payment notice.
+In general, taxes are paid from the rent deposited, so it is important to keep track of your deposits and withdrawals by getting a copy of the tax payment notice. - 4.
+Request a tax return to be filed on your behalf.

 In Japan, rental income from real estate investment must be reported as real estate income on your tax return.